will-byrne/will-byrne.github.io/_drafts/clarinet.md

 Here is the list:
 - Flute: Played one we had at home and was never able to get far with it, probably because I never had lessons it just took long to make any progress with it.
 - Drums: Used the school drum-kit, while it was fun and cathartic I never took lessons and there was no magic there.
-- Electric Guitar: I used my sister guitar and took lessons at school.
+- Electric Guitar: I used my sister's guitar and took lessons at school.
 I had a good teacher, but we focussed more on learning to emulate other players and not my own skill or style so this only lasted a year.
 - Electric Violin: For my Design and Technology: resistant materials A-Level I made an electric violin (because I could think of anything else to make).
 I was half way though making it when I realised I should probably take some lessons so that I could actually play the thing.
 The teacher was really boring and there was no spark so while I still have my violin I haven't played it since 2005.
 - Keyboard: I always wanted to also learn the piano / keyboard but never took lessons, I used to go use the school keyboards to try and learn but the left hand / bass clef was too much to try and learn while also studying my A-Levels so this never progressed.